LGBTQ representation in The Simpsons

 The Simpsons has historically been open to portrayals of LGBT characters and settings, and it has routinely challenged heteronormativity.
 It was one of several animated television shows in the United States that began introducing characters that were LGBT, both openly and implied, in the 1990s.
 While early episodes involving LGBT characters primarily included them through the use of stereotypes, The Simpsons developed several prominent LGBT characters over its run.
 Producers of the show, such as Matt Groening and Al Jean, have expressed their opinion that LGBT representation in media is important, and that they seek to actively include it.
 Some characters, such as Julio, were created with their sexual orientation in mind, with it being central to their character.
 The show expanded its roster of openly LGBT characters through episodes in which prominent characters Patty Bouvier and Waylon Smithers came out in seasons 16 and 27, respectively.
 Additionally, producer Al Jean has stated that Lisa Simpson is possibly polyamorous.

 Supporting characters

 Patty Bouvier

-Patty Bouvier was revealed to be lesbian in the season 16 episode "There's Something About Marrying", which follows Homer Simpson as he is ordained to perform same-sex marriages.
+Patty Bouvier was revealed to be lesbian in season 16 episode "There's Something About Marrying", which follows Homer Simpson as he is ordained to perform same-sex marriages.
 Producer Al Jean had announced that a character would come out prior to the episode's airing, prompting widespread speculation.
 Patty was the character that fans most suspected would come out.
 The episode aired in 2005, when same-sex marriage was a major political issue in the United States.
 The move was controversial, provoking outrage from opponents to same-sex marriage.
 Entertainment columnist Ray Richmond credited Patty's coming out as a significant milestone for the gay rights movement, as it proved that the movement was prominent enough to feature in an episode of a mainstream sitcom.

+Some groups have criticised the depiction of Veronica in the episode (a parody of trans pro golfer Mianne Bagger) as transphobic.